Knowledge Base

 TTPs (Tactics, Techniques, and Procedures)

 A concept in threat intelligence describing the behavior patterns of threat actors.
 Tactics are high-level objectives (e.g., initial access, lateral movement), techniques are specific methods (e.g., spear phishing, credential dumping), and procedures are detailed implementations.
-According to the MITRE ATT&CK framework—the industry standard for documenting TTPs—understanding adversary behaviors enables better detection and defense strategies than relying solely on indicators of compromise, which threat actors can easily change.
+The MITRE ATT&CK framework documents TTPs.
+Understanding adversary behaviors can support detection and defense beyond indicators of compromise, which threat actors can change.

 Two-Factor Authentication (2FA)